Opportunity Search Results

 Description

 Are you tech savvy?
 Are you patient and able to teach others?
-If so, you might be the perfect volunteer to help with the Johnson County Genealogical Society's new Memory Lab.
+If so, you might be the perfect volunteer to help with the Johnson County Genealogical Society's Memory Lab.

 The Memory Lab is equipment that helps community members transform their photos, 8mm film, and 35mm slides into digital formats.